 - 1. That this approval is dependent upon, and limited to, the proposals and plans contained in this application and supporting documents submitted and affirmed by the applicants and that any variation from the plans, proposals and supporting documents is subject to review and approval by the Planning Board or Site Plan Review Committee, except for minor changes which the Town Planner may approve. - 2.
-That prior to the commencement of construction of the site plan, the applicant is responsible for obtaining all required local, state and federal permits; - 3.
-That the applicant shall provide property line information and site information in auto-CAD format to the Town Planner prior to the pre-construction meeting;
+That prior to the commencement of construction of the site plan, the applicant is responsible for obtaining all required local, state and federal permits;

-- 4. All waivers and variances will be listed on the plan prior to recording. - 5.
+- 3. That the applicant shall provide property line information and site information in auto-CAD format to the Town Planner prior to the pre-construction meeting; - 4.
+All waivers and variances will be listed on the plan prior to recording. - 5.
 That the underground electric lines shall be inspected by the Code Enforcement Office prior to backfill; - 6.
 The map and lot numbers shall be listed in the bottom right corner of all pages of the plan set; - 7.
-That all relevant conditions of approval from past Site Plan and subdivision approvals shall remain in effect; - 8.
-That any proposed use on the site shall meet the sound level requirements outlined under Chapter 4, Section 9, T. Noise; - 9.
-That prior to the pre-construction meeting the applicant will establish the following: a performance guarantee totaling 125% of the costs to complete the construction and an escrow for field inspection meeting the approvals of Town Staff and the Town's Attorney; - 10.
-That prior to the commencement of any site improvements, the applicant, its earthwork contractor, and the design engineer shall arrange a pre-construction meeting with the Town's Review Engineer, Public Works Director, Fire Chief, Code Enforcement Officer and the Town Planner to review the proposed schedule of improvements, conditions of approval, and site construction requirements; - 11.
-That all site construction shall be carried out in conformance with the Maine Erosion and Sediment Control Best Management Practices, Maine Department of Environmental Protection, latest edition and in accordance with the erosion and sedimentation control information contained in the application; - 12.
-That the Planning Board Chairman is authorized by the Planning Board to sign the Findings of Fact on behalf of the entire Board; - 13.
-That the subdivision plan shall not be released for recording at the Cumberland County Registry of Deeds until the required performance guarantee has been posted meeting the approval of Town Staff; and the subdivision plan is required to be recorded within one year of original approval or the approval becomes null and void; - 14.
+The applicant will be required to pay the Recreational Facilities and Open Space Impact Fee prior to issuance of the building permits. - 8.
+That all relevant conditions of approval from past Site Plan and subdivision approvals shall remain in effect; - 9.
+That any proposed use on the site shall meet the sound level requirements outlined under Chapter 4, Section 9, T. Noise; - 10.
+That prior to the pre-construction meeting the applicant will establish the following: a performance guarantee totaling 125% of the costs to complete the construction and an escrow for field inspection meeting the approvals of Town Staff and the Town's Attorney; - 11.
+That prior to the commencement of any site improvements, the applicant, its earthwork contractor, and the design engineer shall arrange a pre-construction meeting with the Town's Review Engineer, Public Works Director, Fire Chief, Code Enforcement Officer and the Town Planner to review the proposed schedule of improvements, conditions of approval, and site construction requirements; - 12.
+That all site construction shall be carried out in conformance with the Maine Erosion and Sediment Control Best Management Practices, Maine Department of Environmental Protection, latest edition and in accordance with the erosion and sedimentation control information contained in the application; - 13.
+That the Planning Board Chairman is authorized by the Planning Board to sign the Findings of Fact on behalf of the entire Board; - 14.
+That the subdivision plan shall not be released for recording at the Cumberland County Registry of Deeds until the required performance guarantee has been posted meeting the approval of Town Staff; and the subdivision plan is required to be recorded within one year of original approval or the approval becomes null and void; - 15.
 That these conditions of approval must be added to the site plan and the site plan shall be recorded at the Cumberland County Registry of Deeds within thirty (30) days of the date of written notice of approval by the Planning Board, and a dated copy of the recorded site plan shall be returned to the Town Planner prior to the pre-construction meeting; and

-15. That these conditions of approval must be added to the subdivision plan and the subdivision plan shall be recorded at the Cumberland County Registry of Deeds within one (1) year of the date of written notice of approval by the Planning Board, and a dated copy of the recorded plan shall be returned to the Town Planner prior to the pre-construction meeting.
+16. That these conditions of approval must be added to the subdivision plan and the subdivision plan shall be recorded at the Cumberland County Registry of Deeds within one (1) year of the date of written notice of approval by the Planning Board, and a dated copy of the recorded plan shall be returned to the Town Planner prior to the pre-construction meeting.